Of all the articles I’ve ever written, this one about my contempt for capri pants, written on a whim several years ago, is my most popular.

 In all of our style-related posts, I try to teach readers how to create the most flattering, proportional look, regardless of your personal style, body type, budget, etc.

-The capri makes this impossible because of where the hem cuts at the leg, usually right through the top to the middle of the calf, making the legs look stumpy and cutting the line of the body at its most awkward point.
+The capri makes this impossible because of where the hem cuts at the leg, usually right through the top to the widest part of the calf, making the legs look stumpy and cutting the line of the body at its most awkward point.

 I read somewhere that they make you look like you are standing in a ditch and I couldn’t agree more.